-Finland consumed 84.9 TWh of electricity in 2005, about 2.5 per cent down on the previous year.
-The decline was due to the six-week paper industry dispute and exceptionally mild weather conditions.
-Cogeneration of heat and power covered 31 per cent of the consumption of electricity, nuclear power nearly 26 per cent, hydro power 16 per cent and coal-based and other conventional condensing power a good 7 per cent.
-Wind power accounted for 0.2 per cent.
+Finland consumed 90.1 TWh of electricity in 2006, about 6.5 per cent up on the previous year.
+The increase was mainly due to the six-week paper industry dispute in 2005, which lowered the consumption in 2005.
+Cogeneration of heat and power covered 18 per cent of the consumption of electricity, nuclear power nearly 24 per cent, hydro power 13 per cent and coal-based and other conventional condensing power a good 20 per cent.
+Wind power accounted for 0.2 per cent and other renewable power 11.8 per cent.
 Electricity was imported from Russia to Finland nearly according to the maximum capacity of the import connection.
-Also electricity imports from the west almost reached record levels.
-Net imports of electricity covered 20 per cent of electricity consumption, which was more electricity than ever before.
-Growth in electricity imports and declining exports meant that condensing power production fell to a third of the previous year's level.
-The emissions trading started at the beginning of 2005 has also affected condensing power production.
-In 2005, the quantity of energy produced from coal was low.
-Due to the increase in imported electricity, usage of coal was significantly reduced.
-Carbon dioxide emissions from energy generation from coal, natural gas, peat and oil were some 10 million tonnes, declining on the previous year by approx. 50 percent.
-The peak demand amounted to 13 475 MW.
-Table 6 shows electricity net production, imports and exports in Finland in 1999-2005.
+Also electricity imports from the Nordic market were high.
+Net imports of electricity covered 13 per cent of electricity consumption.
+Decline in electricity imports and increase in exports meant that condensing power production increased compared to the previous year's level.
+In 2006, the quantity of energy produced from coal was doubled compared to 2005.
+Carbon dioxide emissions from energy generation from coal, natural gas, peat and oil were some 29 million tonnes, increasing on the previous year by approx. 57 percent.
+The peak demand amounted to 14,955 MW.
+Table 5 shows electricity net production, imports and exports in Finland in 1999 - 2006.